-- Contraceptive pills or copper IUDs can both be used as emergency contraception after unprotected sex to decrease the chances of pregnancy.
+- Contraceptive pills can be used as emergency contraception after unprotected sex to decrease the chances of pregnancy.

 - Should only be used after unprotected sex, if another contraceptive method failed, or if no contraception was used.

-- Can be used up to five days after unprotected sex.
-Pills can be up to 88% effective if taken within 72 hours (three days) after unprotected sex.
+- Pills can be up to 88% effective if taken within 72 hours (three days) after unprotected sex.
 The sooner, the better.

 What Is It